 Car seat overview

-Keeping kids safe in the car in one of our most important jobs as parents and caregivers.
+Keeping kids safe in the car is one of our most important jobs as parents and caregivers.

-- Car crashes are a leading cause of death and injury for all kids.
+- Car crashes are one of the leading causes of death and injury for kids.
 Proper use of car seats helps keep children safer in the event of a crash.

 - Car seats reduce the risk of injury by over 71% and reduce the risk of death by 28% in comparison to children restraint by seat belts only.